Rune (video game): Development

-The game was developed with a 15 person team.
+The game was developed with 15 people.
 The genesis of Rune occurred while Ted Halsted and Shane Gurno were working at Raven Software.
 Halsted, who had always been fascinated by Vikings, took inspiration from the Icelandic Völsunga saga.
 Halsted, Gurno and four others left Raven to found Human Head Studios, and soon found work developing a sequel to Daikatana using the Unreal Engine.
 When that project fell through, the Viking idea was revived and work began on Rune with the publisher Gathering of Developers.

 Epic Games allowed Human Head to keep using the Unreal Engine originally licensed for the Daikatana project.
 The two developers collaboratively made several enhancements to it, including a skeletal animation system, a new particle effects system, and an enhanced shadowing system.
 Although made using the Unreal Engine, Rune is a third-person perspective game without any shooting.
 The weapons used in the game include swords, axes, maces, and other medieval fantasy melee weapons.
 Despite using an engine made for shooting, the interface lends itself well to a playing style consisting of running, jumping, and hacking at opponents.
 Although the game includes no ranged weapons, any weapon can be thrown.

 An innovative feature of the game is that anything dropped by a dead opponent (body parts included) can be picked up and used.
 Limbs can be swung as clubs, and heads can be carried and used as weapons.
 Enemies whose sword arms have been chopped off will run away from battle.

 Both Rune and Rune: Halls of Valhalla were released with their own RuneEd toolkits which the community quickly used making several popular multiplayer mods (coop, CTT—capture the torch, 'bots, etc.).
 Although a few single player addons have been made, it is Rune's multiplayer aspect has been the focus of several mutators, skins, and hundreds of maps that are available through many clan and resource websites.
 In 2004, the source header files were released freely by Human Head.